Finitely Correlated States Driven by Topological Dynamics: Introduction

 \end{enumerate} \end{thmx} This result can be viewed as a disordered generalization of Proposition 2.1 in \cite{FannesNachtergaeleWerner} and is the starting point for our analysis.
 In fact, under Assumption~\ref{Assumption:cptH}, we show there is a topology on $\mathcal{B}$ making the aforementioned \textbf{transfer apparatus} $(E_{a,\omega}, \varrho_\omega, e(\omega))$ continuous in $\omega$ (see Theorem~\ref{thm:Fundamental} below).
 If a state $\psi_\omega$ satisfies the conditions in Theorem~\ref{thmx:Fundamental}, we say it has \textbf{small correlations}.

 To prove Theorem~\ref{thmx:Fundamental}, we utilize the theory of Banach bundles which was pioneered by J. M. G. Fell in the 1980's.
 These are the Banach-space analog of vector bundles \cite{Husemoller, Gierz}, and allow us to define a class of dynamical maps which depend continuously on a disorder parameter.
-Banach bundles have slightly more flexibility since they do not require local triviality as part of the definition \cite{DiximierDouady, DupreGillette, FellDoran}.
-These properties are actually useful since the Fell-Doran theorem (see Theorem~\ref{thm:Banach_Bundle} below) allows one to construct a Banach bundle from a disjoint set of Banach spaces once a vector space of sections is specified \cite{FellDoran}.
+Banach bundles have slightly more flexibility than vector bundles since they do not require local triviality as part of the definition \cite{DiximierDouady, DupreGillette, FellDoran}.
+A key result is the Fell-Doran theorem (see Theorem~\ref{thm:Banach_Bundle} below), which allows one to construct a Banach bundle from a disjoint set of Banach spaces once a vector space of sections is specified \cite{FellDoran}.
 In fact the transfer maps defined in part b.) of Theorem~\ref{thmx:Fundamental} are \emph{homomorphisms} of Banach bundles in the sense of \cite{Gutman_1,GutmanKoptev}.
 The general structure of Banach bundles is still an active topic of investigation (see e.g. \cite{Chirvasitu}).

-The finite-dimensionality assumed in part a.) of Theorem~\ref{thmx:Fundamental} seems to be necessary for the Banach bundle structure to hold with the specific equivalence relation we use to define $\B_\omega$.
+Our construction of the Banach bundle $\B$ follows that of \cite{FannesNachtergaeleWerner}, where they start with a trivial transfer apparatus factorization and obtain results if the fibers are finite dimensional.
+However for us, the finite-dimensionality assumed in part a.) of Theorem~\ref{thmx:Fundamental} seems to be necessary for the Banach bundle structure to hold with the specific equivalence relation we use to define $\B_\omega$.
 In general if the fibers $\B_\omega$ are infinite dimensional, the best we can say is that they form a \emph{normed quotient bundle} in the sense of \cite{ResendeSantos}.

 Another key result of \cite{FannesNachtergaeleWerner} is that MPS are weakly*-dense in the convex set of translation-invariant states.
 Our next main result is that the same is true for translation covariant states.